Ciuchino/Arduino-Robot/README.md

 								 SOFTWARE

-The code is divided into 5 sections:
+The main code is in 'bluetooth_car.ino'.
+It is divided into 5 sections:

 -- Hardware Section: functions here directly communicate with the arduino motherboard.
 Their main purpose is to activate the robot parts(motors, ultrasonic sensor).

 -- Setup Section: this is where the setup happens.
    	The robot connects to all the hardware devices, inizializes the gyroscope and calculates  the varaition of the acceleration so it
 	can find the average and the standard deviation when is still and when is moving.
-This in usefull controll if the robot  is stuck.
+This is usefull to controll if the robot  is stuck.

 -- Gyroscope Section: this is the section that gets the accelleration from the gyroscope, caculates its variation and determines if the
 	robot is stuck by confronting it with the values found in the Setup Section.